 Funds will be distributed in two phases - 80% at the beginning of June, and the remaining 20% following the project summary presentation.

-We are pleased to be able to offer three H.A.P.S. scholarships for Summer 2020.
+Thanks to the generosity of our donors, we are pleased to be able to offer four H.A.P.S. scholarships for Summer 2021.